National Herald case: ED turned down plea for exemption from appearance on Oct 7, says Cong leader Shivakumar | Law-Order

 ''You are once again directed to present yourself before me at my office for recording of your statement on October 7, 2022 as per summons dated September 23, 2022,'' said an email sent by ED Assistant Director Kuldeep Singh.

-Shivakumar, who is presently participating in the Congress' 'Bharat Jodo Yatra' which is passing through Karnataka, had requested the probe agency to allow him exemption from appearance till October 21.
+Shivakumar, who is currently participating in the Congress's 'Bharat Jodo Yatra' which is passing through Karnataka, had requested the probe agency to allow him exemption from appearance till October 21.

 ''I had requested for time to appear before the ED which has been denied.
 I will take a call on whether to appear before the agency after talking to my leaders,'' Shivakumar said.